amin-amani/CCNA/200-301-Tra2210_9/Readme.md

 Native vlan: packets without vlan tags transfer via native vlan. we put bigest network into native vlan to reduce traffic because it doenst need 1q tag

+if we dont have mange switch we sholdnt change native vlan